Graphmasters/nunav-navigation-sdk-ios-distribution/README.md

 1. To add a package dependency to your Xcode project, select File > Swift Packages > Add Package Dependency and enter its repository URL.
 You can also navigate to your target’s General pane, and in the “Frameworks, Libraries, and Embedded Content” section, click the + button, select Add Other, and choose Add Package Dependency.

-2. Either add NunavSDK GitHub distribution URL `https://github.com/graphmasters/nunav-sdk-ios-distribution` or search for `nunav-sdk-ios-distribution` package.
+2. Either add NunavSDK GitHub distribution URL `https://github.com/graphmasters/nunav-navigation-sdk-ios-distribution` or search for `nunav-navigation-sdk-ios-distribution` package.

 3. Choose "Next".
 Xcode should clone the distribution repository and download the binaries.